 Bank loans are frequently used to finance start-up capital and also for larger, long-term purchases.
 They are generally a quick and straightforward way to secure the funding needed, and are usually provided over a fixed period of time.

-Overdrafts are often used by small and medium-sized enterprises (SMEs) to ease pressures on working capital and as a back-up for unexpected expenditures.
+Overdrafts are often used to ease pressures on working capital and as a back-up for unexpected expenditures.
 They are a form of finance for businesses that experience fluctuations in working capital.

 Stock market listing